Ruyka/vimconf/README.md

 # Vim Awesome Configuration
-This is my current Vim setting that I have spents many days to come up with the bundles and the .vimrc file.
+This is my current Vim setting that I have spent days to come up with the bundles and the .vimrc file.

 ## Installation